arielhasidim/mimic-uo-and-aki/README.md

 The model described, based on simple charting, can be used across the board for oliguric-AKI research.
 It can be utilized to detect the onset and resolution of AKI events, label AKI stages, and summate fluid balance in an hourly resolution.
 It may serve to analyze publicly available DBs and data sourced from standard EHRs as well as custom-made data in Excel tables.

-This repository is addressing the derivation cohort.
+This repository addresses the derivation cohort.

 For the validation cohort see: https://github.com/arielhasidim/aumc-uo-and-aki